 - Bring Ontario’s vacation time into line with the national average by ensuring at least three weeks’ vacation after five years with the same employer;

 - Make employee scheduling fairer, including requiring employees to be paid for three hours of work if their shift is cancelled within 48 hours of its scheduled start time.

 - Ontario Ministry of Labour news release describing Bill 148;

 - Read the actual text of Bill 148 at the Ontario Legislature’s web site;

 - Open letter from Canadian economists supporting the rise in Ontario’s minimum wage;

 Bill 148 in the Legislature

 Individuals and businesses made more than 90 presentations to the Standing Committee on Finance and Economic Affairs at the Legislature during the summer.
-The legislation is currently in second reading debate in the Ontario Legislature.
+The legislation passed in the Ontario Legislature on November 22, 2017.
 Incoming e-mail and community reaction in Mississauga is running overwhelmingly (about 500:1) in favour of the proposals in Bill 148.